 This machine has used the advanced air operated contour and the big thrust force, the low consumption turbofan engine, as well as the advanced digital fax flies controls the system, the integrated aviation electron and the armament system, has in the launch to be apart from the ball, to realize the multi- goals beyond line of sight attack ability, has many kinds of advanced precise function and so on navigation, battlefield situation sensation, target detection and recognition, operational attack as well as electronic warfare.

-Because has used the contemporary advanced design and the manufacture technology, the Owlet Dragon/FC-1 airplane had achieved the third generation fighter aircraft synthesis fighting efficiency, and could contend with with now the advanced fighter aircraft, simultaneously had the low cost the characteristic, completely adapted the modern warfare request and the military airplane market demand.
+Because it used the contemporary advanced design and the manufacture technology, the Owlet Dragon/FC-1 airplane had achieved the third generation fighter aircraft synthesis fighting efficiency, and could contend with with now the advanced fighter aircraft, simultaneously had the low cost the characteristic, completely adapted the modern warfare request and the military airplane market demand.

 The deliveries of the Block II JF-17 Thunder to Pakistan Air Force were scheduled to start from the second half of the 2012 and will continue till 2015.
 Pakistan launched production of the JF-17 Block-II at the Pakistan Aeronautical Complex in 2013.
 The Kamra production facility was reconfigured for the production of the new version.
 Production of JF-17 Thunder Block 2 was expected to continue till 2016 after which manufacture of JF-17 Thunder Block 3 was planned, which may have a new engine and different weaponry.
 The JF-17 Block-II is likely to be a very popular combat aircraft among developing nations.
 The aircraft costs around $20-25 million a piece, compared to JF-17 Thunder Block 1 which costs about $15m.
 Three JF-17 Thunder Block 2 aircraft can be purchased in price of one F-16.
 The country hoped to begin exporting the aircraft in 2014, but these hopes were premature.

 |Join the GlobalSecurity.org mailing list|